When you visit Lake Cumberland, you will see why it has become one of the top vacation destinations in the eastern United States.

 Lake Cumberland is one of the ten largest man-made lakes in the country.
-Located 70 miles south of Lexington and 45 miles west of Somerset, this scenic lake covers over 63,000 acres with more than 1,200 miles of federally protected shoreline.
+Located 70 miles south of Lexington and 3 miles southwest of Somerset, this scenic lake covers over 63,000 acres with more than 1,200 miles of federally protected shoreline.
 It is an ideal spot for all types of water sports, camping, hiking and more.

 Lake Cumberland is located near the cities of Jamestown, Russell Springs, Cumberland City, Monticello, Mill Springs, Burnside and Somerset.